 - Indicate if an amount entered is more than the available balance

-Transaction fee #
+Setting the transaction fee #

 The application can automatically estimate a fee and set it for the sender.
 This would typically prioritize the transaction to be included in a block as soon as possible.
 Since the fee rate may vary if the network is busy, you can give senders more fine-grained fee controls so they can choose to optimize for faster confirmation or lower fees.